-The last piece of documentation is important to clearing your car through Russian customs.
+The last piece of documentation is important to clear your car through Russian customs.
 This certificate attests that the vehicle being imported meets all of Russia’s safety and environmental standards.
 To learn more about what those standards are and whether or not your used U.S. vehicle complies, consult this website.

 When all the appropriate fees are paid, the vehicle has been inspected, and your documents verified, Russian authorities will clear your vehicle.
-If you have any further questions about this process, please consult the official website for the Russian Federal Customs Service.
+If you have any further questions about this process, please consult the official website of the Russian Federal Customs Service.